dolphjs/docs/content/decorators.md

 #### MediaParser

-The **MediaParser** function is designed to be used as a method decorator for Dolph controllers.
-It facilitates the parsing and handling of media files in the request body, supporting both single and array file uploads.
-The function integrates with the [Multer]\(https://www.npmjs.com/package/multer/) middleware for file upload processing and provides error handling for unsupported file types.
+The **MediaParser** function is designed as a method decorator for Dolph controllers.
+It handles the parsing and processing of media files in the request body, supporting both single and multiple file uploads.
+This function integrates with the [Multer]\(https://www.npmjs.com/package/multer/)  middleware for file upload processing and includes error handling for unsupported file types.

 The `IMediaParserOptions` interface: